Unsupervised Parameter Estimation using Model-based Decoder: Introduction

-A big drawback, which all of these new machine learning based methods have in common, is that all of them are trained in a supervised fashion.
+A drawback, which all of the described machine learning based methods have in common, is that all of them are trained in a supervised fashion.
 That means a labeled dataset with annotated angles for each sample needs to be acquired.
-Since in most applications the existence of labeled data cannot be assumed or is only possible with high additional cost, an unsupervised learning strategy should be preferred.
-In~\cite{Yuan2021}, a first idea of an unsupervised learning approach was introduced.
-In this manuscript, we propose a different technique which outperforms~\cite{Yuan2021}.
+In most applications, however, the existence of labeled data cannot be assumed or is only possible with high additional cost.
+An unsupervised learning strategy, in contrast, can work directly with measurements without prior annotating, which is an advantageous property.
+In~\cite{Yuan2021}, a first idea of an unsupervised learning approach is introduced, which is based on a sparse signal representation.
+In this manuscript, we propose a different technique based on the maximum likelihood (ML) principle in combination with an autoencoder (AE) structure.
+In particular, the decoder of the AE incorporates the statistical signal model and the encoder is implemented as a neural network, that delivers estimates of the model parameters similar to~\cite{Yuan2021}.
+But using the framework of ML, the proposed method outperforms~\cite{Yuan2021} significantly.

-In the case of correlated signals, classical approaches like MUSIC and SPICE have degrading performance since they do not take into account the correlations between different signals.
-For a uniform linear array (ULA), spatial smoothing~\cite{Shan1985} and other techniques have been introduced to circumvent this issue.
-In~\cite{Wax1994}, the spatial smoothing was extended to uniform circular arrays (UCAs).
-However, this extension is only valid for certain array geometries where the distances between the antennas along the circle is small enough.

 The contributions in this paper are an unsupervised method for DoA estimation that is neither limited to a specific array geometry nor does it require the assumption of uncorrelated signals.
-Furthermore, numerical simulation show that our method is able to outperform related unsupervised methods for DoA estimation in the described application cases.
+Furthermore, numerical simulations show that our method is able to outperform related unsupervised methods for DoA estimation in the described application cases.